hyperledger-archives/composer-tools/packages/node-red-contrib-composer/README.md

 5. Using the playground or command line you should now be able to see the participant that has been created.

 ##Hyperledger-Composer-Mid
-A node red mid flow node that allows you to get assets or participants from a registry.
+A node red mid flow node that allows you to create, retrieve, update, or delete assets and participants from a registry.

 ###Example Usage
 This example follows on from the above example.
 It will retrieve the participant that was created above.